-Please return to Ehe@wigan.c gov.uk
+Please return to Ehe@wigan.gov.uk

-Student Name:
+Student Name: DoB:

-DoB:

-School:

-Year:
+School: Year:

-Parent/Carer Address Conta nct Details (email & phone)
+Parent/Carer Contact Details (email & phone)

+Address

 Communication with Parents YES / NO

 Safeguarding YES / NO

 LAC YES / NO

 Child Protection YES / NO

-Child In Need YES / NO
+Child in Need YES / NO

-CAFCASS/similar YES / NO
+CAFAS/similar assessment completed/offered?
+YES / NO

-assessment

-completed/offered?

-Agency/Service YES / NO
+Agency/Service involvement VEC / NO

-involvement EAL?
-If yes,

-fluency of parent & child
+EAL?
+If yes, fluency of parent & YES / NO

-in English
+child in English YES/NO

 Attendance Concerns YES / NO

-Permanent / Fixed term YES / NO
+Permanent / Fixed term exclusions YES / NO

-exclusions

 Medical diagnosis/needs YES / NO

+CEND.
+Dand W. (CEN assessed) / EUCD2

 SEND: Band K (SEN support) / EHCP?

 Please give a brief summary of need and support.

 Behaviour Overview.

-Brief description of home circumstances

-Are there considered to be risks to a lone worker wwhen visiting the home?
+Brief description of nome circumstances.
+Are there considered to be any risks to a lone worker when visiting the home?
 Reason given for choosing to home educate (if known)

-Completed by: Name: Dat te:
+Completed by: